soldag/SMM-CompromisedAccountDetection/README.md

 ### Command Line Interface
-The app provides a command line interface for crawling a dataset, tuning hyperparameters and evaluation.
+The app provides a command line interface for crawling a dataset, tuning hyperparameters, and evaluation.
 Have a look at the [CLI Reference](docs/cli.md).